-For further details of our school's procedures around supporting students who are self-harming or experiencing any other mental health issues refer to our Wellbeing and Mental Health and policy.
+For further details of our school's procedures around supporting children who are self-harming or experiencing any other mental health issues refer to our [POLICY NAME] policy.

-6.17 Faith Based Abuse
+6.18 Faith Based Abuse

-Faith abuse is abuse of a student, linked to faith or belief.
+Faith abuse is abuse of a child, linked to faith or belief.
 It is not about challenging people's beliefs, but where these beliefs lead to abuse, this should never be tolerated.
-This includes: belief in concepts of witchcraft and spirit possession, demons or the devil acting through students or leading them astray (traditionally seen in some Christian beliefs), the evil eye or djinns (traditionally known in some Islamic faith contexts) and dakini (in the Hindu context); ritual or multi murders where the killing of students is believed to bring supernatural benefits or the use of their body parts is believed to produce potent magical remedies; and use of belief in magic or witchcraft to create fear in students to make them more compliant when they are being trafficked for domestic slavery or sexual exploitation.
-This is not an exhaustive list and there will be other examples where students have been harmed when adults think that their actions have brought bad fortune, such as telephoning a wrong number which is believed by some to allow malevolent spirits to enter the home.
+This includes: belief in concepts of witchcraft and spirit possession, demons or the devil acting through children or leading them astray (traditionally seen in some Christian beliefs), the evil eye or djinns (traditionally known in some Islamic faith contexts) and dakini (in the Hindu context); ritual or multi murders where the killing of children is believed to bring supernatural benefits or the use of their body parts is believed to produce potent magical remedies; and use of belief in magic or witchcraft to create fear in children to make them more compliant when they are being trafficked for domestic slavery or sexual exploitation.
+This is not an exhaustive list and there will be other examples where children have been harmed when adults think that their actions have brought bad fortune, such as telephoning a wrong number which is believed by some to allow malevolent spirits to enter the home.

-In Greenvale School we have provided all staff, as part of our safeguarding training, information about potential signs and indicators of faith based abuse.
-In working to identify such student abuse it is important to remember every student is different.
-Some students may display a combination of indicators of abuse whilst others will attempt to conceal them.
+In Greenvale School, we have provided all staff, as part of our safeguarding training, information about potential signs and indicators of faith based abuse.

+In working to identify such child abuse it is important to remember every child is different.
+Some children may display a combination of indicators of abuse whilst others will attempt to conceal them.
 In addition to the factors above, there are a range of common features across identified cases.
 These indicators of abuse, which may also be common features in other kinds of abuse, include:

-- a student's body showing signs or marks, such as bruises or burns, from physical abuse - a student becoming noticeably confused, withdrawn, disorientated or isolated and appearing alone amongst other students; - a student's personal care deteriorating, for example through a loss of weight, being hungry, turning up to school without food or lunch money, or being unkempt with dirty clothes and even faeces smeared on to them;
+- a child's body showing signs or marks, such as bruises or burns, from physical abuse - a child becoming noticeably confused, withdrawn, disorientated or isolated and appearing alone amongst other children; - a child's personal care deteriorating, for example through a loss of weight, being hungry, turning up to school without food or lunch money, or being unkempt with dirty clothes and even faeces smeared on to them;

-- it may be directly evident that the student's parent or carer does not show concern for or have a close bond with the student; - a student's attendance at school becoming irregular or the student being taken out of school altogether without another school place having been organised, or a deterioration in a student's performance at school; - a student reporting that they are or have been accused of being 'evil', and/or that they are having the 'devil beaten out of them'.
+- it may be directly evident that the child's parent or carer does not show concern for or have a close bond with the child; - a child's attendance at school becoming irregular or the child being taken out of school altogether without another school place having been organised, or a deterioration in a child's performance at school; - a child reporting that they are or have been accused of being 'evil', and/or that they are having the 'devil beaten out of them'.

-All staff should be alert to the indicators above and should be able to identify students at risk of this type of abuse and intervene to prevent it.
+All staff should be alert to the indicators above and should be able to identify children at risk of this type of abuse and intervene to prevent it.

-Following the potential identification, confirmation or disclosure of faith abuse by a student/young person/family member to an adult in school, the following actions will be considered:
+Following the potential identification, confirmation or disclosure of faith abuse by a child/young person/family member to an adult in school, the following actions will be considered:

-- Standard student safeguarding procedures apply and must always be followed in all cases where abuse or neglect is suspected including those that may be related to particular belief systems - A MASH referral may be necessary in order to safeguard the student/young person (see below for contact details) - An Early Help Assessment may be appropriate for some students and young people in order to meet need
+- Standard child safeguarding procedures apply and must always be followed in all cases where abuse or neglect is suspected including those that may be related to particular belief systems - A MASH referral may be necessary in order to safeguard the child/young person (see below for contact details) - An Early Help Assessment may be appropriate for some children and young people in order to meet need

-6.18 Exclusions
+6.19 Exclusions